Purges pursued with religious fervor

 Cats often acquire Toxoplasma gondi from each other, but may also be infected by eating rodents and birds who have themselves become infected.
 Gulls, in particular, are among the major rodent predators along the California coast, and are themselves frequent prey for sea otters who stalk them from underwater, as well as scavenging fresh gull carcasses.

-Among this and other possible sources of infection, the case against cats infecting either California sea otters or Hawaiian monk seals has never been strong.
+Among this and other possible sources of infection, the case that cats infect either California sea otters or Hawaiian monk seals has never been strong.
 California sea otters are found mostly along the most arid, most sparsely populated portion of the California coast, where there are relatively few cats and few streams flowing even part of the year to carry Toxoplasma gondii oocysts out to sea.
 Hawaiian monk seals occur mostly around the most remote of the Hawaiian islands, far from any cats, albeit that dead and dying monk seals wash up at times on the more populated islands.

 “Sentinels of a dirty ocean”